codi-Andre/codi-Andre/README.md

 ### Fala pessoal! 👋

-🌱 I’m currently learning React, Styled Components and TypeScript.
+🌱 I’m currently learning React, NextJS and TypeScript.
 💬 Ask me about some knowledge and I'll tell you...
    *"We are what we do repeatedly.
 Excellence, therefore, is not an act but a habit." **Aristotle**.:classical_building:*